Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

   for R.
 <hr>

-# Atlantis model installation and running
+# Model installation and running

 ## Preparing your machine
 Atlantis can be run on Linux, windows, and MacOS operating systems.
 Depending on your [operating system](#Specific-instructions-for-Operating-Systems)